Autoimmune Thyroid Disorders

 WHAT YOU SHOULD KNOW:

-- Your diet may need to change when you have an autoimmune thyroid disorder.
-Your body uses a lot of energy when it has too much thyroid hormone.
-You may need to eat more food to give your body the extra energy it needs.
-When you do not have enough thyroid hormones, you may need to eat foods rich in iodine.
-Iodine is an important mineral used by the thyroid gland to make thyroid hormones.
-Ask your caregiver which foods are best for you, and if you need to follow a special diet.
+If you have hyperthyroidism, you may need to eat more to give your body the extra energy it needs.
+If you have hypothyroidism, you may need to eat foods rich in iodine.
+Ask which foods are best for you and if you need to be on a special diet.

 - You have a fever.